 - Dario Riccardo Valenzano, Max Planck Institute for Biology of Ageing

 - Veronica Galvan, UT Health San Antonio

 - Pankaj Kapahi, The Buck Institute

 At eLife, working scientists handle all editorial decisions.
 We do not artificially limit the number of articles we publish or have a set acceptance rate.
 Rather, we rely on the judgment of the working scientists who serve as our editors to select papers for peer review and publication.
 Following peer review, the editor and referees consult with one another in order to provide clear guidance to authors and limit the round of revisions.

 Authors interested in being part of the Special Issue can submit their manuscripts via eLife’s submission system, highlighting in the cover letter that the paper is for consideration in this collection and suggesting guest editors from the list above.

 Authors of papers submitted to this Special Issue and accepted for publication by September 2020 will be invited to present their work in the eLife Aging, Geroscience and Longevity Symposium.
-This event will take place online and mark the launch of the collection in October 2020.
+This event will take place online in October 2020.

 eLife will liaise with the authors directly to determine the best way of capturing their talk for livestreaming during the symposium.

 We are open to liaising with institutions interested in organising local events to include the talk of the local author, as well as the screening of the remaining presentations included in the eLife Symposium.